kmahyyg/wlan-phishing/DEPLOY_GUIDE.md

   - Default DHCP client used by `NetworkManager` should be configured as `dhcpcd`.
   - All commands below should be run under root identity.
   - Config file in this repository is offered "as-is" and maintained its original file(folder) structure.
+  - Assume you are currently in the root folder of the copy of the clone of this repo.

 - Initial Config